Securing land tenure and property rights for all through efficient land administration systems is core to our business.

 LEI is a world leader in international land administration

 LEI is an experienced, innovative and progressive international development consulting organisation specialising in land administration, land policy and land tenure.

-Land Equity has considerable experience in establishing policies, procedures and systems necessary for the effective use of land resources.
+LEI has considerable experience in establishing policies, procedures and systems necessary for the effective use of land resources.

 Human capital is the basis of any sustainable land administration system.
-Valuing people and recruiting, training and maintaining quality staff, particularly in management roles is critical to sustaining reforms.
+Valuing people and recruiting, training and maintaining quality staff, particularly in management roles, is critical to sustaining reforms.

 Developing a useful and practical methodology (tool) whereby the costing and financing of land administration services in developing countries can be reformed and modernised.view project details